DrChooper/SCIE4002/prac2_phylogeny.md

 ## Code along
 ### Block 1: Minhash and Neighbour-joining (25 min)

 Minhash is used to quickly estimate Jaccard similarity between genomic datasets based on k-mers (substrings of fixed length).
-This distance relationship can be used to construct relational trees by methods such as NJ or ML.
+This distance relationship can be used to construct relational trees by methods such as NJ.

 Step 1: Set yourself up in the server
 Log onto the server and activate the software environment